callum-mcdata/dbtonic-deprecated/README.md

 ## Medium Term
 - Determine a consistent format for the rules engine to operate over
     - Quigley used the model for MF.
 Should I create somethign similar?
 A vector where each node contains {AST, raw_sql, & yaml}?
+    - If I want to expand beyond just jinja parsing then I'm going to need to get into SQL parsing.
+OOF.
+I guess it is an opportunity to build from the ground up for dbt.
 - Implement all the rules from dbt_project_evaluator
 - Figure out a way for the user to configure those rules.
 Can I use `ruff` as a baseline here?

+## Long Term
+- If I want to expand beyond just jinja parsing then I'm going to need to get into SQL parsing.
+OOF.
+I guess it is an opportunity to build from the ground up for dbt.
+    - I'll only want to support Snowflake to begin with because it's what I'm most familiar with.
+Maybe DuckDB as well for local testing and cause Josh's work in this area is inspiring.

+## Longest Term
+- Can I figure out a way to use OpenAI APIs to consistently document columns if a user hasn't?
+Would be optional
+    - Has potential to get expensive.
+I'd want to batch the API calls.

 ## Components
 - Need a way to parse the yml and associate it with each node